Movement between the Parliamentary Service and the APS

-An ongoing Parliamentary Service employee can be engaged under section 22(2)(b) of the Public Service Act 1999 as a non-ongoing APS employee for a period of up to three years (or 5 years for non-ongoing SES).
+An ongoing Parliamentary Service employee can be engaged under section 22(2)(b) of the Public Service Act 1999 as a non-ongoing APS employee for a period of up to 3 years (or 5 years for non-ongoing SES).
 If the job is for more than 18 months, then the requirements of the Directions concerning advertising and merit selections must be followed.

-An ongoing APS employee can be engaged under section 22(2)(b) of the Parliamentary Service Act 1999 as a non-ongoing Parliamentary Service employee for a period of up to three years.
+An ongoing APS employee can be engaged under section 22(2)(b) of the Parliamentary Service Act 1999 as a non-ongoing Parliamentary Service employee for a period of up to 3 years.
 The usual merit selection arrangements that apply in the Parliamentary Service to non-ongoing engagements of more than 12 months do not apply in these circumstances, but may be part of the parliamentary department’s internal process.

 Ongoing employees of either Service who want to take up a temporary job in the other Service may apply for leave without pay from their home agency or parliamentary department for the period of the non-ongoing engagement.
 The granting of leave is at the discretion of the home agency or parliamentary department.
 Where leave without pay is granted, section 26A of the Parliamentary Service Act 1999 provides that: